fitzgera/fitzgera.github.io/_pages/gdpr.md

 ---

 <p>
-This page shows the <b>EU General Data protection Regualation (GDPR)</b> as a set of collapsible chapters.
+This page shows the <b>EU General Data protection Regulation (GDPR)</b> as a set of collapsible chapters.
 It helps give an overview of the regulation
 <p>
 There are 173 "recitals" plus 99 articles.
 The articles are broken down in 10 chapters.
 Some of the chapters are broken down into sections.
 For example Section 2 (Security of Personal Data) contains 3 articles (32 - 34).